SIU-CS/Scholar_App-production/README.md

     - Store the APK file to your device

+Note:
-Note: When in the Photo Upload Activity, click the middle button to select the photo to upload.
+- When in the Photo Upload Activity, click the middle button to select the photo to upload.
+- On the login page of the application, use the email 'jpjung2@siu.edu' and password '123456'.